Icy-Monster/Luau-Tips/README.md

 # 3.0 The Art Side of Coding (Syntax)
 https://roblox.github.io/lua-style-guide/

-While one may think that code is purely written to be as most efficient as possible, it may be better to value readability over performance in some cases
+While one may think that code is purely written to be as efficient as possible, it may be better to value readability over performance in some cases.
 ** **
 ## 3.1 Operator Syntax
-All operators have their own syntax for shortening and simplifying your code to make it more readable such as:
+All operators have their own syntax for shortening and simplifying your code to make it more readable, such as:
 ```lua
 Math Operators
 X = X + 1  -> X += 1